Alabama A&M vs. Alabama State Predictions & Picks – October 28

 Alabama A&M Betting Info (2023)

-- The Bulldogs have covered the spread once in one opportunity this year.
+- The Bulldogs have covered the spread once in one opportunity this season.

-- One of the Bulldogs' one games with a set total has hit the over (100%).
+- All Bulldogs one game with a set total have hit the over.

 Alabama State Betting Info (2022)